-I. Open Water Swimming (OWS), Long Distance and Marathon Swimming
+F. Open Water Swimming (OWS), Long Distance and Marathon Swimming

-These meets are conducted in a natural body of water such as lakes and rivers and offer non standard swimming events.
+These meets are conducted in a natural body of water such as lakes and rivers and offer non-standard swimming events.
 MS encourages clubs to host open water/long distance and marathon swimming events pursuant to Article 701 of the USA Swimming Rules in Michigan lakes and rivers.
 Guidelines and requirements (updated May 2011 by USA Swimming) for planning and conducting swimming events in lakes and rivers are available from the Programs Operations Vice-Chair of MS. An Open Water Application Checklist and an Open Water Application are available in this document as Appendices 5 and 5A.
 All Open Water Competitions seeking sanction or approval must complete the USA Swimming application (see Appendix 5A) and send to the LSC sanction officer.
 The LSC sanction officer must submit this application to USA Swimming for review and approval.

-J. Specialty/ Non-Typical
+G. Specialty/ Non-Typical

 These meets are meets that do not clearly fall within the above referenced types of meets.
 Examples of these meets include relay only meets, “Day After” the MHSAA State Championship Meets, etc.